 With her pioneering companions, Marie-Rose paved the way for over 7,000 women religious who were inspired by the inner fire that drew her to God and led her towards others.

-Her “active charity” knew how to grasp the urgent needs of her community and to be creative in responding to those needs.
-Her great intuition was to found a teaching congregation devoted to educating youth at a time when there was a major lack in Quebec in this field.
+Through her “active charity” she knew how to grasp the urgent needs of her community and to be creative in responding to those needs.
+Her great intuition led her to found a teaching congregation devoted to educating youth at a time when there was a major lack in Quebec in this field.

 Founded in 1843, our congregation grew quickly.
 Thousands of young people were able to benefit from a comprehensive education.
-With many partners in mission, we have kept the flame alive for 175 years, an anniversary we celebrated in 2018.
+With many partners in this mission, we have managed to keep the flame alive for over 175 years, an anniversary we celebrated in 2018.

-The spiritual heritage, the educational vision of “the full development of the human person” and the concern for justice bequeathed by Marie-Rose Durocher remain alive and in constant adaptation to the multiple needs and challenges of our societies in constant transformation.
+The spiritual heritage, the educational vision of “the full development of the human person” and the concern for justice bequeathed by Marie-Rose Durocher are still alive today while being constantly adapted to the multiple needs and challenges of our changing societies.